-All participating students must fully complete an Internship Proposal Packet (available through Career Services) before starting an internship.
-A complete proposal includes:
+All participating students must fully complete an Internship Proposal.
+Packets are available by meeting with a member of the Office of Career Discovery.
+A complete packet includes:

 - Internship Site Experiential Learning Agreement: an agreement entered into by both the student and internship site.
-Includes project descriptions, responsibilities and objectives for student work and also expectations and outcomes from that work. - Faculty Internship Sponsor Academic Agreement: an agreement between the student and Hendrix faculty member clearly outlining which type of credit the student is seeking and what academic objectives and requirements the student must fulfill.
+Includes project descriptions, intern responsibilities and learning objectives for student work and also expectations and outcomes from that work. - Faculty Internship Sponsor Academic Agreement: an agreement between the student and Hendrix faculty member clearly outlining which type of credit the student is seeking and what academic objectives and requirements the student must fulfill.

-Internship Policies and Guidelines

-- · Career Services Internship Seminar Agreement - Internship Program Waiver and Release Form - Student Code of Professional and Ethical Conduct - Approval of academic advisor and college registrar
+- Internship Policies and Guidelines - · Career Services Internship Seminar Agreement - · Internship Program Waiver and Release Form - · Student Code of Professional and Ethical Conduct - · Approval of academic advisor and college registrar - · Approval of College Registrar (if taking for academic credit or grade)